How to care for your leather jacket

-To get the most from your leather jacket or coat, hang it in a wardrobe where air can circulate and it isn’t exposed to direct sunlight, which can fade the colour.
-Keep it on a broad hanger that fills the shoulders too – these are even available from the Laundrapp shop if you need one!
+To get the most from your leather jacket or coat, hang it in a wardrobe where air can circulate and it isn’t exposed to direct sunlight (which can fade the colour).
+Keep it on a broad hanger that fills the shoulders, too.

 Use the right leather conditioner

-It can be a hassle to maintain leather through sprays, waxes and treatments but it really does pay dividends when it comes to preserving the lustre.
-The only problem is finding the right one for your clothes, as not all treatments are suitable for all types of leather, so let’s find one that suits you.
+It’s a hassle maintaining leather through sprays, waxes and treatments but it really does pay dividends when it comes to preserving the lustre.
+But not all treatments are suitable for all types of leather, so let’s find one that suits you.

-Check the care label for information about what sort of leather your coat is made of before investing in any treatments – find out if it’s suede, nubuck, aniline or pigmented leather.
-Choose a wax which suits the colour and type of leather then test it on hidden area – under the collar, for example.
+Check the care label for information about what sort of leather your coat is made of before buying any treatments – find out whether it’s suede, nubuck, aniline or pigmented leather.
+Choose a wax which suits the colour and type of leather then (we’d suggest) test it on a discrete area; under the collar, for example.